spine-generic/spine-generic/docs/analysis-pipeline.rst

 Generate figures based on the output csv files using ``sg_generate_figures.py`` script.
 Run this script in ``/results`` folder (folder containing csv files) or specify this folder using ``-path-results`` flag.
-The flag ``-exclude`` points to a yml file containing the subjects to be excluded from the statistics:
+The flag ``-exclude`` points to a yml file containing the subjects to be excluded from the statistics.
+To generate html that contrains interactive figures, add the flag ``-output-html`` :

 .. code-block:: bash